rethinkdb/rethinkdb-rs/1-get-started/build.md

 - nodejs and npm

-On Ubuntu, you can install build dependencies with apt-get:
+On Ubuntu 13.10+, you can install build dependencies with apt-get ([see instructions for previous versions](/docs/install/ubuntu/)):

 ```bash
 sudo apt-get install git-core g++ nodejs npm libprotobuf-dev libgoogle-perftools-dev \